How do I register to attend the 2024 GIVEN Forum?

 Should I bring spending money?

-All meals will be provided from Tuesday evening through Saturday morning.
+All meals will be provided.
 You will need to bring money to pay for your travel costs and any additional or personal spending you desire throughout the week.

 Will there be time to exercise?